TaylorP/Raspboot/README.md

 ```
 The `-b` argument indicates which binary file to tranfer, `-l` is the location in the Pi's memory to upload the binary and the final argument is the serial port to open a connection to.

 The current client runs in a loop, so if the uploaded binary terminates and returns out properly, it should jump back into the Raspboot server.
 Another binary can then be uploaded using the same command.
-Note that Raspboot does not stack any of the registers before jumping to the uploaded binary.
-It is up to the binary itself to stack/unstack registers that it modifies (this may change in future releases).
+Note that Raspboot will stack registers `r0` through `r12` and the `link register (r14)` before branching to the uploaded code.

 ## Todo List
 * Properly use the speed/baud rate parameter